Clinical and Translational Science

 Hypoferremia is a salient characteristic of CFPE that improves with waning inflammation.
 Despite antibiotic treatment, many patients remain hypoferremic and anemic because of ineffective erythropoiesis.

 Gifford, Alex H.; Moulton, Lisa A.; Dorman, Dana B.; Olbina, Gordana; Westerman, Mark; Parker, H. Worth; Stanton, Bruce; and O'Toole, George A., "Iron Homeostasis during Cystic Fibrosis Pulmonary Exacerbation" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3643.